arunav-bhattacharya/learning-kotlin/README.md

 > We'll extend the OO concepts in Kotlin by looking into Inheritance, Interfaces, Abstract classes & Generics.

 - Base class in Kotlin is `Any`, similar to `Object` is Java.
-All classes are inherits from `Any`.
+All classes inherits from `Any`.
 - By default all classes are `final`.
 In order to make a class non-final we need to make it `open`.
-- Similarly members are also by default final.
+- Similarly members are also by default `final`.
 In order to override in the child class, we need to make the method `open` in the parent class.
 - `data` classes can also be inherited in Kotlin.

     ```kotlin